So what are amino acids for?

 Lysine – is part of almost any protein, is necessary for the normal formation of bones and the growth of puppies contributes to the normal absorption of calcium and the maintenance of normal nitrogen metabolism in adult dogs.
 Lysine is involved in the synthesis of antibodies, hormones, enzymes, collagen formation and tissue regeneration.

-Leucine – lowers blood sugar levels, increases the production of growth hormone, promotes the restoration of bones, ligaments, skin and muscles.
+Leucine – lowers blood sugar levels, promotes the restoration of bones, ligaments, skin and muscles.

 Alanine – contributes to the normalization of glucose metabolism.
 One of the forms of alanine – beta-alanine is an integral part of pantothenic acid and coenzyme A – the most important catalysts in the body.

-Arginine – stimulates the immune system, slows down the growth of tumours, increases the activity of the thymus gland that produces T-lymphocytes, promotes detoxification processes in the liver, stimulates the production of hormones.
+Arginine – stimulates the immune system, slows down the growth of tumours, increases the activity of the thymus gland that produces T-lymphocytes, promotes detoxification processes in the liver.

 Valine – used by muscle tissues as an energy source, necessary for the restoration of damaged tissues and metabolic processes in muscles, has a stimulating effect.